kaalvara/initramfs/README.md

   *On this Lab the *hv_storvsc* driver has been removed from the Initrd configuration.*

-  *Your task is to set a Nested environment using one of the possible Solution Methods provided below in order to add the missing driver into the Initrd config file.*
+  *Your task is to set a Nested environment using one of the possible Solution Methods provided below in order to add the missing driver into the Initrd configuration file.*

   *Once you've added the missing driver into the Initrd configuration file, make the necessary configuration changes to ensure the VM boots up properly.*